Kinetic limit for a chain of harmonic oscillators with a point Langevin thermostat: Introduction

 with an explicitly given scattering kernel $ R(k,k') \ge 0$.
 It is symmetric and the total scattering kernel behaves as Here $\bbT$ is the unit torus, which is the interval $[-1/2,1/2]$, with identified endpoints.
 Furthermore $\gamma_0>0$ is the scattering rate for the microscopic chain (see \eqref{eq:bas1} below) and $\bar\omega(k) = \omega(k)/2\pi$, where $\omega(k)$ is the dispersion relation of the chain (see definition \eqref{mar2602}).

-In the present paper we are interested in the macroscopic effects of a heat bath at temperature $T$, modeled by a Langevin dynamics, applied to one particle, say the one labelled $0$, with a coupling strength $\gamma_1>0$ (see \eqref{eq:bas1} below for a detailed description).
-Unlike the conservative stochastic dynamics acting on the bulk, the action of the heat bath is not rescaled with $\eps$, so in the limit as $\eps\to 0$ it constitutes a singular perturbation on the dynamics.
-The effect in the limit is to introduce the following interface conditions at $y=0$ on \eqref{eq:bos}:
+In the present paper we are interested in the macroscopic effects of a heat bath at temperature $T$, modeled by a Langevin dynamics, applied to one particle, say the one labelled $0$, with a coupling strength $\gamma_1>0$ (see \eqref{eq:bas1} below for a detailed description). {Unlike the conservative stochastic dynamics acting on the bulk, the action of the heat bath is not rescaled with $\eps$.
+In the macroscopic coordinates it is represented by large terms (a deterministic and stochastic ones of orders $\eps^{-1}$ and $\eps^{-1/2}$ respectively), see \eqref{basic:sde:2a} below.
+Therefore the presence of a thermostat can be considered as a singular perturbation of the dynamics of the closed system.} The effect in the limit, as $\eps\to 0$, is to introduce the following interface conditions at $y=0$ on \eqref{eq:bos}:

 Interpreting $W(t,y,k)$ as the density of the energy of the phonons of mode $k$ at time $t$ and position $y$, then $ p_+(k)$, $ p_-(k)$ and ${\frakg}(k)$ are respectively the probabilities for transmission, reflection and absorption of a phonon of mode $k$ when it crosses $y=0$, while ${\frakg}(k)T$ is the rate of creation of a phonon of that mode.
-These probabilities are functions of $k$ and depend only on the dispersion relation $\omega(\cdot)$ and the intensity $\gamma_0$ of the thermostat (cf. \eqref{033110}).
+These probabilities are functions of $k$ and depend only on the dispersion relation $\omega(\cdot)$ and intensity { $\gamma_1$} of the thermostat (cf. \eqref{033110}).
 They are properly normalized, i.e. $ p_+(k) + p_-(k) + {\frakg}(k) = 1$, so that $W(t,y,k) = T$ is a stationary solution (thermal equilibrium).

 This result was recently proven in the absence of the conservative noise in the bulk (i.e. $\gamma_0= 0$ in \eqref{eq:bos}), see \cite{kors}.
 Then, the resulting dynamics outside the interface, given by \eqref{eq:bos}, reduces itself to pure transport as $\ga_0=0$.
 Obviously, the coefficients appearing in the interface conditions \eqref{bc-int} do not depend on the presence of the bulk noise.